rocjs/roc/docs/Validators.md

 isObject(/* possible validator */, options) => validator isObject(/* possible validator */, options) => validator
 ```
 Will validate the input to make sure it’s an object consisting of the possible validator for values.
-Possible to provide an options object, can be the first argument if no validator is used or the second if a validator is used.
+Possible to provide an options object that can be the first argument if no validator is used or the second if a validator is used.

 `null` and `undefined` are valid.